jackie-s-dev/blm_bot/README.md

   - When you are ready to go, press "Run the bot".
 You should see a Chrome browser open up.
 It will navigate to StackOverFlow to sign in to google and then it will navigate to YouTube to do its business.
   - The bot will run [virtually] indefinitely.
 I did not add any 'stop' feature to this application, so when you decide to stop the bot, you can just forcefully 'x' out of the GUI.
   - Verify that the bot has completed its duties by viewing your YouTube history.

+### 4. Questions?
+  - This application is bound to have issues.
+Please feel free to add to this GitHub page any errors that you come across.
+  - Assuming that your application does not have bugs preventing you from accessing the log files, please navigate to the 'Help/View Information' window in the GUI and then click "Copy logs to clipboard."
+When submitting an error message, please supply this log message as it may help in debugging.